-Ferry Athens to Santorini
+Ferry from Athens to Santorini

 Car passenger ferries (conventional) are less speedy and the journey takes 7 to 8 hours but come with many more facilities and amenities on board and provide a smoother voyage.
-In their internals, you can find bars, restaurants, spacious lounges, WCs, many types of seats, cabins and even an open deck where you can take photos and enjoy the sea and the islands you are passing by.
+In their inner spaces, you can find bars, restaurants, spacious lounges, WCs, many types of seats, cabins and even an open deck where you can take photos and enjoy the sea and the islands you are passing by.

-On the other hand, the journey with a high-speed or catamaran may take less than 6 hours which is attractive and many people choose this option paying a slightly higher price, always having in mind that there are only aircraft type seats, WCs and a bar for a quick snack.
+On the other hand, if you select to travel from Athens to Santorini with a high-speed or a catamaran, the journey may take less than 6 hours which is attractive and many people choose this option in exchange for paying a slightly higher price, always having in mind that there are only aircraft type seats, WCs and a bar for a quick snack.

 Piraeus Port or Rafina Port?

 If you choose to begin from the port of Piraeus, you surely have more options regarding departure times compared to the ones from Rafina.
 Based on the ferry company, there are stopovers to Syros, Paros, Naxos, Ios, Sifnos, Milos, Folegandros before the ship docks in Santorini.
 Departure times differ too, starting early in the morning, in the evening and the last one, early at night.

 The big advantage of the port of Rafina is that it is located very close to Athens International Airport “Eleftherios Venizelos” (16 km), counter to Piraeus which is way further but very close to the center of Athens (10 km).

 *In our Piraeus and Rafina pages, we provide all the necessary instructions on how to reach the ports either from Athens city center or from Athens International Airport.